 In other words, the name of the file remains visible.

-For many, that might not be a problem, but for others, names of files (and folders) represent an unexpected way sensitive information can leak out, even if the contents of those documents are encrypted.
+For many, that might not be a problem, but for others, names of files (and folders) represent an unexpected way sensitive information can leak, even if the contents of those documents are encrypted.

 When you purchase the “Unlimited Personal” license, file names are instead stored encrypted.
 For example, my example document might appear as:

-Only when successfully mounted will the file names once again appear unencrypted (on drive L:, to continue the example above).
+— where the Chinese characters above represent the encrypted filename.
+Only when successfully mounted do the file names once again appear unencrypted (on drive L:, to continue the example above).

 How I use BoxCryptor

-As I update this, I’ve been using BoxCryptor for a couple of years now.
+As I update this, I’ve been using BoxCryptor for many years.

 I recommend it.